Bendigo and Adelaide Bank

-Bendigo and Adelaide Bank is an Australian financial institution, operating primarily in retail banking.
+Bendigo and Adelaide Bank (trading as Bendigo Bank), is an Australian financial institution, operating primarily in retail banking.
 The company was formed by the merger of Bendigo Bank and Adelaide Bank in November 2007.

-Before the merger, Bendigo Bank delivered its products and services through almost 900 outlets Australia-wide, including more than 160 company owned branches, 220 community owned Community Bank branches of Bendigo Bank, 100 agencies and 400 Elders outlets.
-The bank's branches are primarily in Victoria and Queensland.
-The merged bank now has over 400 branches, including 25 that came with the merger of Adelaide Bank.
+Prior to the merger, Bendigo Bank operated nearly 900 outlets across Australia, including over 160 company-owned branches, 220 community-owned Community Bank branches, 100 agencies, and 400 Elders outlets.
+The bank's branches were mainly located in Victoria and Queensland.
+Post-merger, the combined bank operates more than 400 branches, including 25 that were part of Adelaide Bank.

-National headquarters remain in the city of Bendigo, with a major office in Adelaide, South Australia and regional offices in Docklands, Melbourne and Ipswich, Queensland.
+The bank's national headquarters are in Bendigo, Victoria with a major office in Adelaide, South Australia and regional offices in Docklands, Melbourne and Ipswich, Queensland.